hannapark1206/hannapark1206.github.io/content/projects/firefighting-hardware-prototype/index.md

 </div>

-## Project Snapshot
+## Project Work

 This project involves hands-on hardware support for a firefighting-related prototype.
-The work is centered on building, modifying, and supporting prototype hardware as the project develops.

-## My Role

-I support the mechanical side of the project, including rapid prototyping, assembly, hardware modification, fit checks, and general project support.
+I support the mechanical side of the project through rapid prototyping, assembly, hardware modification, fit checks, and project-level hardware updates as the system develops.

-## What I Am Building and Supporting
+My work is focused on building and adapting prototype components quickly, checking mechanical fit, modifying parts around packaging constraints, and supporting fast hardware iteration cycles.

 <div class="two-col">